mallucoder101/Useless-Project/README.md

 Technologies/Components Used
 Languages used: HTML, CSS, JavaScript

-Frameworks used: None (pure vanilla web — clean and light 😎)
+Frameworks used: None

-Libraries used: None / Optional: [Add if you used anything like jQuery, anime.js etc.]
+Libraries used: None
 Tools used: VS Code, GitHub, Canva, Cursor

-Project Documentation
-For Software:

 Screenshots